 flaunt flout the law, increase exponentially.
 The only thing everyone knows is that voluntary compliance has no benefit.
 This requires an exponential growth of authority to maintain order.
 Eventually, the cost of order exceeds the resources available to the authority and collapse ensues.
 It’s why authoritarian regimes tend not to live long past their founder.

-This post has already been read 7933 times!
+This post has already been linked to 8953 times!